Overview

 Actions like mirror are based on the World Center, unless Local Symmetry (Transform > L.Sym) is enabled.

-To see it enable the Floor (Shift + P).
+To see it, enable the Floor (Shift + P).
 Make sure X, Y and Z icons on top of the Floor button are, to only see the World Center point (Draw > Floor).
 One can also simply reset the transform gizmo with the home button.

 Secondary Center Point (floor)⚪ The secondary center point is the floor, it has the X and Z axes hard locked to 0, but the Y (up) axis can freely move.
 Let’s call it floor.

-As long as elv is set to “-1” (Draw > Elv), the floor dynamically repositions in order to make sure that it’s always below the lowest point of the lowest SubTool.
+As long as elv is set to “-1” (Draw > Elv), the floor dynamically repositions to make sure that it’s always below the lowest point of the lowest SubTool.
 When floor elv is changed to “0”, then the floor has all axis locked to 0, 0, 0 and stops dynamically adjusting, making it basically like the World Center.
 Dynamic floor (“-1”) is great for quickly doing changes like extending the leg length.

 Because ZBrush currently has no good way of quickly placing the entire model with all its SubTools on the floor at the World Center (0, 0, 0), one should use dynamic floor.